Cittamani Tara Puja

 Yes, you can just come on the day, but your RSVP helps us plan – thank you!

 Donate to the offerings:

+Can’t come to the puja but still want to be involved?
 Make a contribution on someone’s behalf, with an option to send an eCard or tribute to them if you wish.